jme-taylor/rugby_stats_scraper/README.md

 ### Data

 Data will populate in a `match_data.csv` in the `data` folder with all the matches that the scraper can find.
 If it's your first time runnning the data, it will take quite a while to entirely populate this file (scope for improvements here).
 But, on every subsequent run, the scraper will run from the last populated date in the `match_data.csv`.

+### Scoped Improvements

+- Use a database rather than `.csv` files.
+Currently I'm using a `.csv` output.
+This will, and already hits performance + scalability issues.
+Something like `postgresql` or even using a storage bucket like `S3` could work.
+- Change the classes within `espn.py` could be better implemented as `dataclasses` as there isn't much method logic here, just using them to store data.
+- Pulling team level stats like posession could be useful too
+- Champions cup data is spotty, might need a different source for this.